PacktPublishing/Learning-Zig/SETUP_YOUR_ENV.md

 3. Install the extension with a single click.
 4. Restart VSCode, and you're all set.

 Once installed, the extension takes care of everything else, integrating seamlessly with ZLS.
 Whether you're writing code, debugging, or navigating your project, you'll find the experience smooth and efficient.
-No fuss, no headaches - just pure Zig coding bliss.
+No fuss, no headaches, just pure Zig coding bliss.

 #### Using ZLS in Neovim

 If you're a Neovim user, chances are you appreciate the finer things in life - like minimalism, efficiency, and the joy of configuring your editor exactly the way you want it.
 Setting up ZLS in Neovim takes a bit more effort than in VSCode, but the payoff is a highly customized and streamlined Zig development environment.

-**Mason**
+> [!WARNING]
-> if you're using the Zig master branch, do not install ZLS via the Mason package manager.
+> **Mason**: if you're using the Zig master branch, **do not install ZLS via the Mason package manager**.
 Mason only installs the latest tagged release of ZLS, which might not be compatible with Zig master.
 Instead, follow the manual installation steps below to ensure everything works seamlessly.

 For this setup, we'll use the `nvim-lspconfig` plugin along with some specific configurations for ZLS.
 This guide assumes you're already familiar with setting up other features like keybindings and autocompletion.
-If not, refer to the `nvim-lspconfig` documentation (https://github.com/neovim/nvim-lspconfig) for more details.
+If not, refer to the `nvim-lspconfig` [documentation](https://github.com/neovim/nvim-lspconfig) for more details.

 Here's how to get ZLS up and running:

 1.  **Install the `vim-plug` plugin manager:**
-    If you haven't already, you'll need to set up `vim-plug` to manage your Neovim plugins.
+    If you haven't already, you must set up `vim-plug` to manage your Neovim plugins.

 2.  **Configure Your `init.lua` with `vim-plug`:**